 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.

 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 I understand how daunting accessing counselling support can be.
 I also understand how crucial it is to feel comfortable and able to engage with your counsellor.
-I offer a half price introductory session so that you can decide whether you you would like to work with me.
+I phone all of my clients in advance of the first session to introduce myself and to gauge individual requirements.